 - How is the authenticity of an edible oil determined?

 The examination of the authenticity of edible fats and oils is carried out by gas chromatography, whereby the concentrations of the fatty acid content are determined.
 Their composition is characteristic of the individual fats/oils, so that any admixtures/extensions can be detected by deviations.
 This qualitative analysis is also used to determine omega-3 and omega-6 fatty acids, which are important for a balanced diet.
 The composition of sterols, as well as tocopherols and tocotrienols can be determined as well, using gas chromatography and HPLC.
 These can provide further information on authenticity.
 The content of vitamin E is also a relevant factor in determining authenticity.

 - Residues and impurities in edible oils

-Production-related contamination with undesirable compounds can occur in edible fats, edible oils, oilseeds, nuts and masses made from them, and can pose a threat to food safety.
+Production-related contamination with undesirable compounds can occur in edible fats, edible oils, oilseeds, nuts and the masses made from them, and can pose a threat to food safety.
 These include lead, glycidyl esters, polycyclic aromatic hydrocarbons or mineral oil components.
 Residues of pesticides are also detected in the above-mentioned products as part of quality control in food analysis.

 Food testing of vegetables and fruit